yoyoberenguer/pianoputer/README.md

 - hsl.pyx
 - FireEffect.pyx

-** A compiler such visual studio, MSVC, CGYWIN needs to be install and setup correctly onto your system in order to compile C source code (randnumber.c, hsl_c.c, hsv_c)
+** A compiler such visual studio, MSVC, CGYWIN needs to be install and setup correctly onto your system in order to compile C code:
+- randnumber.c
+- hsl_c.c
+- hsv_c

 ## Play!